Why I Bought Corbion In Order To Continue Investing In The Technology Of TerraVia

 As a long-term investor in the now bankrupt TerraVia Holdings (OTCPK:TVIAQ), previously known as Solazyme, there should be little reason for my bullishness in the effective demise of the former entity after watching it falter for over 6 years.
 Yet as one who has only ever been interested by the vast potential of the technology platform Solazyme once held, I find the object of my interest quite far from being played out.

 It is not hard to compartmentalize the frustration over my fallen equity in order to recognize the promising opportunity that lies ahead for the technology under its new ownership.
 With this in mind, I want to press on to explain why Corbion N.V.
 (OTCPK:CSNVY) has now been added to my Top 20 Investments for my personal portfolio.

 On September 29, Corbion effectively announced the completion of its acquisition for substantially all of the assets held by TerraVia Holdings.
-As a result, Corbion paid a cash purchase price of approximately $20 million to buy the assets of a company whose “operations are currently loss making” but who is also “expected to bring high value creation potential” according to their latest press release.
+As a result, Corbion paid a cash purchase price of approximately $20 million to buy the assets of a company whose “operations are currently loss making” but which is also “expected to bring high value creation potential” according to their latest press release.

 The acquisition delivers to Corbion TerraVia’s promising heterotrophic microalgae-based technology platform designed to create specialty lipids and proteins, structured fats and tailored oils.
 The closure of the agreement also brought onboard TerraVia’s intellectual property portfolio, its R&D pipeline, and its ongoing partnerships.

-As a refreshing reminder here are a few key reasons that I remain such a strong proponent for the technology platform that Corbion has purchased:
+As a refreshing reminder, here are a few key reasons that I remain such a strong proponent for the technology platform that Corbion has purchased:

 - The platform is capable of producing high-valued tailored oils and fats at scale with a great degree of control and flexibility in regards to the output’s properties and characteristics.